 Including Hot and Cold Mirrors

-Sterling Precision Optics offers a broad range of Optical Mirrors in a multitude of reflective coating options, including Protected Aluminum, Enhanced Aluminum, Protected Silver, Protected Gold, or Dielectric.
+Sterling Precision Optics offers a board range of Optical Mirrors in a multitude of reflective coating options, including Protected Aluminum, Enhanced Aluminum, Protected Silver, Protected Gold, or Dielectric.

 The simplest mirror coatings are thin layers of metals, such as aluminum, which are deposited on glass substrates to make mirror surfaces.
 The metal used determines the reflection characteristics of the mirror; aluminum is the cheapest and most common coating and yields a reflectivity of around 88%-92% over the visible spectrum.
 More expensive is silver, which has a reflectivity of 95%-99% even into the far infrared, but suffers from decreasing reflectivity (<90%) in the blue and ultraviolet spectral regions.
 Most expensive is gold, which gives excellent (98%-99%) reflectivity throughout the infrared, but limited reflectivity at wavelengths shorter than 550 nm.